tumetus/tuomokankaanpaa/public/blog-posts/how-i-converted-my-website-from-wordpress-to-jamstack/index.md

 ### Placing .md files to separate Github repo

 Next I tried creating a new repository to Github.
 In that repository I had a folder for each blog post.
 I would then read the blog posts from that repository instead of reading them from local files.
-This worked well with images too because I could reference the images relativly in the .md files (e.g. /images/cover.jpg) and when I loaded the posts data with Next.js, I would convert the links to absolute links pointing to the files in the blog posts Github repo (thanks to [maxime1992](https://github.com/maxime1992/my-dev.to)).
+This worked well with images too because I could reference the images relatively in the .md files (e.g. /images/cover.jpg) and when I loaded the posts data with Next.js, I would convert the links to absolute links pointing to the files in the blog posts Github repo (thanks to [maxime1992](https://github.com/maxime1992/my-dev.to)).

 I also added a Github action which triggered whenever the blog posts repo got new commits.
 The action would call a Vercel web hook that in return would trigger a rebuild thus updating the blog with new post data.